codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

-#### Monitor rollouts for deployments
+#### Monitor rollouts by deployment
-Visualize ongoing deployments through the rollout progress bar, and control the rollout with the options in the rollout player.
 A rollout is initiated when there is an Argo CD sync due to a change in the desired state.
+Visualize completed rollouts, and ongoing rollouts in the deployment record in **Services**.
+The rollout progress bar indicates the status of the rollout.
+For an ongoing rollout, you can visualize the steps in the rollout and control them using the options in the Rollout Player.

 > To view and manage a rollout, you must have an Argo `rollout` resource defined for your application, and [install Argo Rollouts in the cluster]({site.baseurl}}/docs/_docs/deployment/install-argo-rollouts).